|UPDATED: May 21, 2023

 Goffs, CA, a total distance of about 48 trail miles.
 It

-with the Mojave Road just west of the Piute Mountains.
-This is the SOUTH half, which covers about 13 trail
+intersects/crosses the Mojave Road just west of the Piute Mountains.
+This is the SOUTH half of this trail, which covers about 13 trail

 6 pages, 13 miles.